 RIPE participants should be open, considerate, and respectful.
 This helps us to understand each other so that we can discuss issues and reach consensus.
 Behaviours that reinforce these values help to keep RIPE a positive environment to work and interact in.
-We have listed Here are some of these examples of positive behaviours below (this is a non-exhaustive list):
+Here are some examples of positive behaviours (this is a non-exhaustive list):